-- After a full and fair consideration of all matters in defense, mitigation, and extenuation, the commander must first determine whether the accused member committed the offense - If the commander determines by a preponderance of the evidence the accused committed the offense, the commander must then determine what punishment to impose.
-Commanders must refrain from considering punishment until guilt has been determined. - Commanders should tailor the punishment to the offense and the member.
-Factors to consider include the member's disciplinary history, the seriousness of the offense, and the member's willingness to accept responsibility.
+- After a full and fair consideration of all matters in defense, mitigation, and extenuation, the commander must first determine whether the accused member committed the offense - If the commander determines, by a preponderance of the evidence, the accused committed the offense, the commander must then determine what punishment to impose.
+Commanders must refrain from considering punishment until guilt has been determined.